We'll always have Paris

 Preclothed in the 6th was number 1 on my vintage shop list, and it blew my socks off.
 The whole experience felt like I was in a private gallery, getting a preview of iconic archival pieces.
 I’d imagine MK&A’s personal vintage collection is quite similar to what you’d find at this place.

 Raphael, my shop angel, was the most knowledgeable, kind, and helpful sales associate I’ve ever encountered in my life.
 He knew every single detail about each piece.
-Everything in the shop is a piece of art.
+I mean, everything in the shop is a piece of art.
 I’m talking Margiela and Galliano Hermes, Phoebe Philo Celine, Elsa Peretti just to name a few.
 They also carried a handful of rare Equipment silk blouses that blew my mind.
 I wish everyone can touch it because you can really feel a stark difference between the quality of silk from the 80s/90s and the silk we know today.

 On my way out, Raphael noticed my watch, which he’d mistaken for vintage designer (I forgot the name.)
 I left Preclothed feeling like it was all just a dream.
 Obviously, I’ll be back next time I’m in Paris.

-I also came across Kanelle Vintage (unique selection of cotton nightgowns and antique satin dresses — think Doen but actually vintage) on Rue de Turrene in the Marais, which is a goldmine for vintage shops.
+I came across Kanelle Vintage (unique selection of cotton nightgowns and antique satin dresses — think Doen but actually vintage) on Rue de Turrene in the Marais, which is a goldmine for vintage shops.

 I also stumbled on Carmin Vintage while wandering the streets of Montmartre.
 This place has an A++ curation.
 I noticed that most of the people shopping are locals.